Universal-Connect-Project/.github/profile/README.md

 # Universal Connect Project

-Welcome to the code repository for the Universal Connect Project.
+Welcome to the GitHub project for the Universal Connect Project.
 Here you will find code, architectural design, documentation, API specifications, and more.

 This project is a work in progress.
 Pull requests are welcome.